geoserver/geoserver-history/doc/user/source/tutorials/tomcat-jndi/tomcat-jndi.rst

    *Configuring the JNDI connection*

-When you are doing this, make sure the *schema* is properly setup, or the datastore will list all the tables it can find in the schemas it can access.
-In the case of Oracle the schema is usually the user name, uppercased.
+When you are doing this, make sure the *schema* is properly setup, or the datastore will list all the tables it can find in the schema it can access.
+In the case of Oracle the schema is usually the user name, upper cased.

 Once the datastore is accepted the GeoServer usage proceeds as normal.